“The only vital value an enterprise has is the experience, skills, innovativeness and insights of its people”

 This is easier said than done, because dealing with people has its inherent challenges.
 People have moods, issues, concerns, aspirations, motivations, or plainly put – individuality.
 Every team member may not be capable of working in a team environment and the project manager has to ensure that such people do not alienate themselves.
 Knowing what motivates each team member and helping them achieve their goals is one way a project manager get people work together as a team.

 But the first challenge is to get the right people on the team.
 That is the content of our second process.

-As with other knowledge areas the first process of this knowledge area is preparing a Human resource plan.
-The processes are -
+As with other knowledge areas the first project management activity of this domain knowledge is preparing a Human resource management plan.
+They are -

-- the plan contains human resource requirements, skillsets, reporting hierarchies, roles and responsibilities.
+- the plan contains human resource requirements, skill set, reporting hierarchies, roles and responsibilities.

 - is about various ways of acquiring the right team for the project.

 Developing Team Members’ Skills (Technical and Behavioral, amongst others)

 - is about developing the team in terms of providing required training to build necessary competencies, and helping team work in a synergetic way.